AgentOxygen/HDP/README.md

 Please report any bugs, ask questions, and make suggestions through the [GitHub Issues form of this repository](https://github.com/AgentOxygen/HDP/issues).

+Check out the [Developer's Guide](https://hdp.readthedocs.io/en/latest/dev_guide.html) for information on how to setup a development environment and make changes to the HDP.

 # Acknowledgements

 I would like to acknowledge the following people for their contributions to this project: